webcomics/dosage/doc/web/content/comics/SmackJeeves_BassComicAdventures.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>A sprite comic that follows the (mis)-adventures of the Capcom characters of Bass, Mega Man, and the rest of the group.
-Featuring original storylines, new characters, a re-imagining of some classic games, and possible hilarity.
+Featuring original storylines, new characters, a fresh take on the classic games, and some potential amusement.
 Updates on Mondays, Wednesdays, and Fridays</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://basscomicadventures.smackjeeves.com/comics/">http://basscomicadventures.smackjeeves.com/comics/</a></td>